dustinpfister/hexo_sitesource/source/_posts/canvas-separation-of-concerns-model-and-view.md

 ```

 So now I just have a simple loop that for now will act as a Controller in the [Model View Controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) software architectural pattern.
-Just with View I can have more that one Controller, one that updates a model by way of user input, and another by way of some kind of AI script, but that is for another day.
+Just with the View I can have more that one Controller, one that updates a model by way of user input, and another by way of some kind of AI script, but that is a whole other ball of wax.

 ## Conclusion